This is our Mission statement:

 - Annually reporting back to the Congregation on its work.”

-Typically, a Committee on Ministries is comprised of the “wise elders” of a congregation.
+Typically, a Committee on Ministry is comprised of the “wise elders” of a congregation.
 In selecting the members of the COM, it is essential that they have an internal trust and respect for each other, with the ability to listen to each other.
 The COM’s authority comes from stature.
 For TUCW, the COM will have 5 members; the initial slate will be nominated by the Nominating and Leadership Development Committee, approved by the professional staff and BOT, and elected by the voting members of the congregation.

 Our Constitution states: “The Committee on Ministries (COM) shall meet regularly throughout the year and at each year’s Annual Meeting give their assessment of the effectiveness of the Congregation’s ministries.
 Specific areas of assessment each year shall include: